naninovel/docs/docs/guide/configuration.md

 Editor Custom Style Sheet | Null | Allows modifying default style of the visual editor.
 Graph Orientation | Horizontal | Whether to build the graph vertically or horizontally.
 Graph Auto Align Padding | (10.0, 0.0) | Padding to add for each node when performing auto align.
+Show Synopsis | True | Whether to show fist comment lines of the script inside the graph node.
 Graph Custom Style Sheet | Null | Allows modifying default style of the script graph.
 Enable Community Modding | False | Whether to allow adding external naninovel scripts to the build.
 External Loader | Scripts- (Local) | Configuration of the resource loader used with external naninovel script resources.